MatthewCondon/Commercial_Vessel_FIR/Methodology/NMEA/Frame_Analysis/NMEA2000_PCAP_Analysis.md

 Now, complete the following steps:
 - Disable all other graphs and enable the new one.
 - Name the graph for the data filter you are analyzing.
-- Apply a filter for the data of interest.
-For example, course over ground use: **nmea-2000-127245.position**.
+- Apply a filter for the PGN of interest.
+For example, rudder use: **nmea-2000-127245**.
 - Update the style of the graph.
 Effective styles are **Line** and **Graph**.
 - In the Y Field, place a designated filter for what data you want to view.
 You may be able to use the same filter with a Y Axis of MAX to view values.
 Otherwise, select a Y Field of Packets to view frequency at which data is sent.
+For example, for the rudder's heading values use: **nmea-2000-127245.position**
 - Select **Reset**.

 The interval is automatically set to 1 second.
 Adjust this as necessary depending on the send rate of the inspected data.